Little Oddities in China on #UTC11

 One of the things that I love about China is the slightly off English that you see in signs and hear from people.
 “Clinglish” or “Changlish” or whatever one calls it (similar to Spanglish, which was supposedly an actually good Adam Sandler movie, though I’ll never know),

 China was one of the last stops on our crazy 30-day Ultimate Train Challenge.
-The folks at China Odyssey Tours we kind enough to sponsor us on this part of the journey and they were really invaluable, considering on how tight a schedule we were on.
-They scheduled up some tours for us on the few off travel days we had (Bejing and Guilen), but one of the big things they did was provide drivers and guides at each arrival and departure we had. china odyssey tours logo
+The folks at China Odyssey Tours we kind enough to help us on this part of the journey and they were really invaluable, considering on how tight a schedule we were on.
+They scheduled up some tours for us on the few off travel days we had (Bejing and Guilin), but one of the big things they did was provide drivers and guides at each arrival and departure we had.

 While China is currently embarking in a massive effort, like most effects on any topic they embark on, to teach their citizens English, it has seemed to me that there are few people over 30 that speak any English at all.